Tcheetox/Help-Exchange-Server/README.md

 Deliver a complete solution including both front-end and back-end that allows:

-- Users to sign-up and log-in
+1. Users sign-up and log-in
-- Users profile management
+2. Users profile management
-- Submitting a help request
+3. Submitting a help request
-- Participate in help requests
+4. Participate in help requests
-- Communication workflow between request creators and participants
+5. Communication workflow between request creators and participants
-- Display help requests on a map
+6. Display help requests on a map

 ## Content